HNSITT 2017 – Sept 17-21

 Below are the fish proceeds results for the 2017 catch.
 Oceanview Fisheries handled marketing and shipping of all fish with a minimal charges for out of pocket costs to maximize donations to the IWK.
 Net Price per Pound is market less the averaged shipping and handling cost for all fish.

-On ?????? the Board of Directors presented a cheque in the amount of $????? t0 Keeley Wallace, the IWK Philanthropy Officer in front of the donor board sail in the lobby of the IWK hospital.
+On the 3rd of November 2017 the Board of Directors presented a cheque in the amount of $68,817.77 t0 Keeley Wallace, the IWK Philanthropy Officer in front of the donor board sail in the lobby of the IWK hospital.
+This brings the HTTS 7 year cumulative donations to a total of $287,577.14 from running the Halifax Nova Scotia International Tuna Tournament.
 We wish the IWK all the best and thank all participants and sponsors for their hard work and generosity to make this year a great success.